AlanQuille/ProgDA_Assignment/README.md

-# Progamming for Data Analysis Assignment 2020
+# Programming for Data Analysis Assignment 2020
 This repo contains the Jupyter notebook with the assignment for Programming for Data Analysis 2020.
 It also contains a html version of said notebook.

 The notebook is called **Programming for Data Analysis Assignment 2020.ipynb**.
 To access this notebook: